 It’s never too soon to show interest and ask questions.
 Treat your email campaigns as a means to start conversations.

 With email surveys, you can ask your audience questions and get to know them.
 This shows you care for their needs and gives you plenty of feedback to continuously improve your brand, service or product assortment.

 Once you’ve collected more information, you can segment email subscribers based on interests, demographics or whatever information is valuable to craft more personalized emails.

 These segments are then used to give unique product recommendations, style inspiration and advice.
 It's all about personalization for each and every subscriber!

 Take your dialogue with subscribers to another level and learn how to personalize your email marketing with this handy guide.

 Rituals smartly uses a surprise birthday gift as an incentive for subscribers to share their birthday.

 Subject: Welcome To The World Of Rituals

 MeUndies engages with its customers to celebrate the fact they’ve sold 10 million pairs of underwear.
-The customer call to action in the email is to join the conversation and share how many pairs they personally own.
+The customer call-to-action (CTA) in the email is to join the conversation and share how many pairs they personally own.

 Subject: Ten.
 Million.
 Pairs 🤯